 This makes these cards ideal for all levels.
 From beginner to intermediate photographers.

 You should print the cards on A5 paper.
-Other formats – like A4 – are also acceptable.
+Other formats – like A4 – are also acceptable, as the cards have a high enough resolution.
 The suggested format will take up less space in your bag (or pocket) and provide you with the most important tips.

 Make sure you charge your phone before you go out or else you’ll lose access to valuable tips.